Lizyimin-cpu/MindAtlasApp/README.md

 - **Consistent formatting**: All instructions and command examples are consistently formatted, providing a clear and easy-to-follow setup guide.
 - **Comprehensive**: The document now covers the complete details of both the MySQL query and the web application setup, leaving no room for confusion.

-Feel free to use this complete `README.md` for your project.